 What is a Shareholder’s Agreement?

-If your business is a company owned by two or more shareholders, it is wise to draw up a shareholder’s agreement right at the outset.
-While everybody may have the same goals and plans on day one, circumstances will change over time.
-One party may wish to sell their shares, and if disputes are to be avoided it is very important that you have agreed procedures for valuing their shareholdings and deciding who can purchase the shares.
+If your business is a company owned by two or more shareholders, it is wise to draw up a shareholder’s agreement at the outset.
+Although everybody may have the same goals and plans on day one, circumstances may change over time.
+One party may wish to sell their shares, and if disputes are to be avoided, it is very important that you have agreed procedures for valuing their shareholdings and deciding who can purchase the shares.
 It is particularly important to have a shareholder’s agreement in place where there are two shareholders who each own 50% of the shares, as a process needs to be in place for what happens if the parties are in a deadlock over a decision.

 What happens if you don’t have a Shareholder Agreement?